larabakr/gender-dysphoria/README.md

 # Trans People: A Scientific Understanding

 This explainer seeks to grant you a better understanding of trans people and gender dysphoria.
+It does its best to accurately reflect current scientific understanding.

 The information presented in this article is based on a comprehensive review of scientific literature, including studies published in peer-reviewed journals, books, and reports from reputable organizations.